natcap/invest.users-guide/source/marine_water_quality.rst

 Numerical Solution
 ------------------

 We solve Equation :eq:`eq1` by using first and second order central difference expansions of the derivative terms and deriving an implicit Crank-Nicolson scheme.
-The scheme has a truncation error of :math:`O(\delta h^2)` where :math:`h` is the discrete grid cell size and is unconditionally stable.
+This scheme is unconditionally stable and has a truncation error of :math:`O(\Delta h^2)` where :math:`h` is the discrete grid cell size.

 Biogeochemical Processes
 ------------------------